pingcap/tidb-operator/en/restore-from-aws-s3-using-br.md

     >
     > `arn:aws:iam::123456789012:role/user` is the IAM role created in Step 4.

+## Required database account privileges

+* The `SELECT` and `UPDATE` privileges of the `mysql.tidb` table: Before and after the restoration, the `Restore` CR needs a database account with these privileges to adjust the GC time.

 ## Restoration process

 + If you grant permissions by importing AccessKey and SecretKey, create the `Restore` CR, and restore cluster data as described below: